briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 adds to, or removes parts from bingo supplies to further their promotion or sale.

-39. _(mm)_ “Gross annual revenues" means the annual gross receipts derived from the conduct of bingo described in subsection (o)(1) of this section plus the annual net profit derived from the conduct of bingo described in subsection (o) (2) of this section.
+39. _(mm)_ "Gross annual revenues" means the annual gross receipts derived from the conduct of bingo described in subsection (o)(1) of this section plus the annual net profit derived from the conduct of bingo described in subsection (o) (2) of this section.